Entry Requirements / Rules

 A distinguished jury representing both design and educational professionals will review entries.
 The Jury will have sole discretion in selecting entries that best represent exemplary practice in educational facilities design and planning.
 All awards or other special recognition will be awarded at their discretion.
 All decisions are final.

-The Jury will be selected by the Award Program Chair and A4LE Region Board to represent various locations in the Region and representing the variety of our membership (public and private, planner and designer).
-In addition, the Region Exchange Program guest will be invited to be a juror.
+For impartiality the Jury will be selected from various locations outside the Southern Region and representing the variety of our membership (public and private, planner and designer).
 Jurors cannot be owners or design team members for any project submitted for the Summit Award for this year.

 Print and mount display boards on landscape-format 20” X 40” eco-board or other suitable rigid, light-weight material, with each project presented on one board.
 Boards will be mounted using “Velcro” attachments to exhibit frames.
 Please attach (or include in package) sticky-backed Velcro strips in 2” lengths (hook side only) for each corner of each panel.
 Text on Presentation Boards should be large enough for exhibit viewing and kept simple.